-While Madonna may have made the middle tooth gap famous, gaps in teeth can present a range of problems that can significantly impact your dental health over the long term.
+While Madonna may have made the middle tooth gap famous, gaps in teeth can present a range of problems that could impact your dental health.

 Think of it like this: teeth keep other teeth in place.
 So when you have a gap between your teeth—perhaps due to a missing tooth—your other teeth that sit beside the gap will slowly drift and tilt into the missing tooth’s place to fill the gap.